BWeng20/jSVG/README.md

 #### Filters

 Usages of pixel-based filters are in any case a bad idea, because they are silly expensive to compute.
-The very basic filters as "Offset", "Blur" and "Merge" are implemented (somehow) but please don't use them.
+The very basic filters as "Offset", "Blur" and "Merge" are implemented (somehow and only if [SVGConverter.experimentalFeaturesEnabled_](src/main/java/com/bw/jtools/svg/SVGConverter.java)  is set to true).
+But please don't use them.
 Safe your computing power and the planet.

 See the SVG example for filter-effects at W3.org https://www.w3.org/TR/SVG11/filters.html#AnExample